django/deps/draft/email-providers.md

 a deprecation warning if the `connection` property was set (and the warning wasn't already issued in `__init__()`).

+Two related, undocumented behaviors are removed immediately in Django 6.1, without deprecation:

+* The undocumented `EmailMessage.get_connection()` method is no longer called and is removed.
+As a courtesy to subclasses that may have overridden it, `EmailMessage.send()` will raise an error if `get_connection()` is defined.

+* `EmailMessage.send()` no longer sets the message's `connection` property to the connection actually used for sending.
+(This undocumented behavior was also unreliable, as it didn't apply when using `backend.send_messages()`.)
+  `EmailMessage.send()` still *uses* a `connection` set *before* sending, but no longer sets that property as a side effect of sending.

 ### `EmailMessage.send()` compatibility